AGTGreg/AppBlocks/docs/whyappblocks.md

 Wouldn't be nice if there was something you can use that is as easy as jQuery to integrate but does not introduce all that extra overhead?

-AppBlocks comes to solve just that. **Enhancing fornt-ends with small and maintainable applications fast and easy without overhead.** What AppBlocks provides out of the box is this:
+AppBlocks comes to solve just that. **Enhancing front-ends with small and maintainable applications fast and easy without overhead.** What AppBlocks provides out of the box is this:
 - Control the structure of your application with an easy to use template syntax that plays nice with server-side template engines.